 Sponsors will have to consider this increase when budgeting for 2020.
 It is important to note that Current Employment Permit holders remain unaffected.
 General Employment Permits and Intra-Company Transfer Employment Permits will not be affected.

 In addition to the income threshold increases, there will also be changes to the Labour Market Needs Test process.
 As you may be aware, a Labor Market Test is required for some General Employment Permit and Contract for Services Employment Permit applications.
-The new changes mean that, if required, vacancies will need to be advertised on the website hosted by the Department of Employment Affairs and Social Protection for 28 days from January 1, 2020, whereas at present it only needs to be online for 14 days.
+The new changes mean that, if required, vacancies will now need to be advertised on the website hosted by the Department of Employment Affairs and Social Protection for 28 days, whereas at present it only needs to be online for 14 days.
 However, it should be noted that this only applies in a very limited number of cases and does not affect Critical Skills Employment Permits at all.
 As a result, the impact overall looks set to be minimal.